-Description Differences from the Corporate Social Item for evaluation No Summary Responsibility Best Practice Principles for TWSE/GTSM Listed Companies and reasons (VI) Does the Company formulate a supplier management policy that requires suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and their implementation?
-When EZconn signs contracts with main suppliers, the compliance with each parties' CSR policy shall be specified in the contract.
+Description Differences from the Corporate Social Item for evaluation Yes No Summary Responsibility Best Practice Principles for TWSE/GTSM Listed Companies and reasons (VI) Does the Company formulate a supplier management policy trequires suppliers to follow relevant regulations on issues such as environmenta protection, occupation safety and health, or labor rights, and their implementation? al onal r When EZconn signs contracts with main suppliers, the compliance with each parties' CSR policy shall be specified in the contract.
 For example, the suppliers shall not bribe the employees of EZconn for expected promises and the Company may cancel the contract at any time if any violation is discovered.
 Besides, the suppliers shall comply with related environmental protection laws.
 If the suppliers violate related regulations, the Company may make a claim for damage compensation.
 No material differences.
-V. Does the Compaits non-financial such as Corpora Responsibility Faccordance with internationally-reporting standa guidelines?
-Hav reports been ass verified or certifithird party? reports te Social Report in the used rds or e such ured, The Company has voluntarily prepared its CSR.
+V. Does the Company prejits non-financial reports such as Corporate Social Responsibility Report is accordance with the internationally-used reporting standards or guidelines?
+Have such reports been assured, verified or certified by third party? s al n The Company has voluntarily prepared its CSR.
 Not yet verified by third parties.
 No material differences.
 VI.
-In the event the Social Responsi VI.
-In the event the Company has established its own CSR principles in accordance with the "Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies," please describe the differences between the actual implementation of CSR and the Company's own CSR principles: VII.
-Other important information helpful for understanding the actual implementation of CSR: EZconn's related regulations and systems not only complied with the laws and regulations but also treated the employees as equal and protected their rights regardless of nationality.
-We established the "Working Regulations of Safety and Health" to protect the safe and health of our employees in accordance with the Occupational Safety and Health EZconn has passed ISO 14001 Environmental Management System certification a continued to improve our environment.
-Quality Management System: ISO9001:2015 Occupational Safety and Health Management System: OHSAS 18001:2007 Taiwan Occupational Health and Safety Systems: CNS15506:201 Talent Quality-management System: Silver medal of TTQS-Enterprise Version
+In the event the Compa Social Responsibility B VI.
+In the event the Company has established its own CSR principles in accordance with the "Corporate Social Responsibility Best Practice Principles for TWSE/GTSM Listed Companies," please describe the differences between the actual implementation of CSR and the Company's own CSR principles: 1.
+EZconr regulati regardle 2.
+We esta regulations but also treated the employees as equal and protected their rights regardless of nationality.
+Act.
+3. The Co verifica 3.
+The Company has passed the ISO14001:2015 environmental management system verification, and continues to promote environmental improvement.
+5. Occupa6.
+Taiwan tional Saf Occupation ety an onal F nd Health Management System: ISC Health and Safety Systems: CNS450 ment System: Silver medal of TTQ 001:2018